Hackensack Post-Divorce Disputes Lawyer

 During divorce proceedings, some couples neglect to take the tax consequences of their agreements into account.
 For example, if former partners choose to jointly maintain a rental property or a vacation home, they may not have considered the annual property tax bill and who will pay it.

-Estranged spouses in Hackensack may have their income taxes due soon after the divorce has been finalized.
+Estranged spouses may have their income taxes due soon after the divorce has been finalized.
 When filing separately, each of the partners may want to claim the children as dependents and deduct the mortgage interest on the co-owned property.
-A qualified attorney may be experienced in negotiations concerning tax debts and benefits.
+A Hackensack attorney may be experienced in negotiations concerning tax debts and benefits.

 Divorced parents who believe they are due more money based on their new situation might file an application for modification of a support decree.
 Likewise, if a paying parent believes the amount of child support should be lowered, they may seek this type of adjustment themselves.